New Radiant S.C.

 New Radiant Sports Club is a Maldivian professional football club based in Henveiru – Malé, Maldives.
 The club was founded on 19 August 1979 by Ahmed Waheed and his friend Ahammadhanik.
 New Radiant has won all domestic competitions being held in the Maldives and the club is the most successful in the Maldives in terms of trophies won and is also the most successful Maldivian club in the international arena.
 They were semi-finalists in the AFC Cup in 2005 and the only Maldivian club to have progressed beyond group stages in the AFC cup in multiple occasions.

 New Radiant has won Dhivehi League/Dhivehi Premier League six times, FA cup 12 times out of 29 and have won the Maldives Cup Winners' Cup four times.
 They won President's Cup 12 times and POMIS Cup 3 times.
-In 2019 Football Association of Maldives suspended New Radiant from all football related activities due to unpaid wages to the players and failing to pay fines amounting to almost USD 2 Million to FIFA and FAM.
+In 2019 Football Association of Maldives suspended New Radiant from all football related activities due to unpaid wages to the players and failing to pay fines amounting to almost US$2 Million to FIFA and FAM.

 History

 1994–1999

 In 94' Season, New Radiant won POMIS Cup and FA cup.
 In 95' Season, the blues won POMIS Cup and Maldives National Championship / President's Cup.
 New Radiant won all the competitions that were held in 1997.
 In 98' Season, the blues won FA Cup three times in a row and became first team to do so in Maldivian footballing history.
 In 1999, New Radiant won only Maldives Cup Winners' Cup.
+The club took part in the Asian Club Championship consecutively in the 1990s.